★ Investing Strategy Research & Guides ★

 Value Investing Concepts

-Most value investors base their investing decisions on three basic concepts.
-Each of these concepts is a big idea that underlies the value-investment philosophy.
+Most value investors base their decisions on three basic concepts.
+Each concept is a big idea that underlies the value-investment philosophy.

 Three major value investing concepts are: